magnet-tn/dwa15-fall2016-notes/03_Laravel/28_Building_Authentication.md

 + Login page
 + Logout functionality
 + Forgot password page
-+ Ability to "recognize" the user
++ Ability to &ldquo;recognize&rdquo; the user
-    + Ability to lock down pages/features depending on whether visitor is User/Guest
+    + Lock down pages/features depending on whether visitor is User/Guest
-    + Ability to display different content depending on whether visitor is User/Guest, and if User, which User
+    + Display different content depending on whether visitor is User/Guest and which User
+    + Etc...

 Good news: Much of this is &ldquo;baked-in&rdquo; to Laravel...

 ### Auth config
 Open `config/auth.php` to see the default configurations for how authentication works.
 For our purposes, we don't have to change anything here, but you should read though the well-commented options.